ajusdwimantara/6-DOF-Arm-Robot/README.md

-# 6-DOF-Arm-Robot
+# 6-DOF-Manipulator-Robot
-6 DOF arm robot autonomous program using distance sensor.
+Autonomous 6 DOF manipulator robot program integrated with distance sensor.
 The program is ros-based and the servos are controlled using arduino (arm_robot.ino).

 ### Usage
 1. roscore